UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models

 \subsubsection{\textbf{Trustworthiness score computation}}

-\truevul{} finally calculates a score, denoted by $\mathcal{T}$, to estimate the trustworthiness of the vulnerability prediction.
-The $\mathcal{T}$ score is computed by measuring the reachability from the benign candidates to other suspicious lines annotated by the prediction, as defined in Equation~\ref{eq:trust_score}.
+Intuitively, the more vulnerability-irrelevant the annotated suspicious lines are, the less trustworthy the prediction becomes.
+Each suspicious line $l_i$ is assigned an importance score $s_i$, indicating how the detector relies on it.
+In addition, how vulnerability-irrelevant $l_i$ is can be approximated by the reachability distance $h(l_i, G)^r$, as discussed in Section~\ref{sec:Reachability}.
+The line $l_i$ may be a non-benign candidate ($h(l_i, G)^r=0$), a benign candidate that can reach a non-benign candidate ($0<h(l_i, G)^r\neq\infty$), or a benign candidate that cannot reach one ($h(l_i, G)^r=\infty$).

+Each suspicious line $l_i$ is associated with its importance score $s_i$, the reachability distance $h(l_i, G)^r$, and the importance score of its nearest reachable non-benign candidate $h(l_i, G)^s$ (if $h(l_i, G)^r \infty$).
+Using only the reachability distance is inadequate.
+While $l_i$ has a strong connection to likely vulnerable lines, it can be neglected by the detector, i.e., having a low importance score.
+This still results in an untrustworthy prediction.
+It is thus necessary to combine the importance scores and reachability distances to estimate trustworthiness.
+While a lower $h(l_i, G)^r$ indicates that $l_i$ is less likely to be vulnerability-irrelevant, higher $s_i$ and $h(l_i, G)^s$ reflect how much attention the prediction pays to $l_i$ and the related line.
+We define a score, denoted by $\mathcal{T}$, to estimate the trustworthiness by aggregating the reachability from prediction-annotated suspicious lines with their importance scores, as follows.

-For each benign candidate $l_i$ with $h(l, G)^r \neq \infty$, \truevul{} identifies its nearest line in G that is not a benign candidate.
-Next, \truevul{} calculates the total of their importance scores, $s_i$ and $h(l_i, G)^s$, with the vulnerability-reachability distance $h(l_i, G)^r$ between them. \truevul{} then computes the ratio of the total importance score $s_i + h(l_i, G)^s$ to the vulnerability-reachability distance $h(l_i, G)^r$.
-By summarising all these ratios, \truevul{} yields the trustworthiness score $\mathcal{T}$ for the prediction. \textit{A lower $\mathcal{T}$score indicates that the prediction is more likely untrustworthy}.
+For each suspicious line $l_i$ with $h(l, G)^r \neq \infty$, \truevul{} identifies its nearest line in G that is not a benign candidate. { While $s_i$ and $h(l_i, G)^s$ positively correlate with trustworthiness, $h(l_i, G)^s$ correlates negatively.
+To balance the importance scores and reachability distance, we combine them by calculating their ratio.
+Specifically, \truevul{} sums the importance scores, $s_i + h(l_i, G)^s$, and calculates the reachability distance $h(l_i, G)^r$.
+It then computes the ratio of $s_i + h(l_i, G)^s$ over $1 + h(l_i, G)^r$.
+The ``$1+$'' in the denominator calculates the number of nodes in the reachability path.
+This normalizes the result and avoids division by zero in cases where $l_i$ is a non-benign candidate (i.e., $s_i + h(l_i, G)^s = s_i$ and $h(l_i, G)^r = 0$). } Finally, by summarising all these ratios, \truevul{} yields the trustworthiness score $\mathcal{T}$ for the prediction.
+It rewards predictions that assign high importance to vulnerability-relevant lines.
+In contrast, those that place high importance on irrelevant lines or low importance on relevant lines are penalized. \textit{A lower $\mathcal{T}$score indicates that the prediction is more likely untrustworthy}.